thosmos/cljs-d3-umd/README.md

 # cljs-d3-umd

-This is a quick test of ClojureScript's new support for auto-loading UMD javascript modules like D3.
+This is a quick test of ClojureScript's new support for auto-loading UMD javascript modules like D3 (based on Maria Geller's [example from her blog](http://mneise.github.io/posts/2015-07-08-week-6.html)).

 You can test the result by opening target/index.html in a browser.